Budgeting home page

 User interface and reporting capabilities

-In Finance and Operations, users can create budget plans either directly in the Finance and Operations client (by using a configurable budget plan document page) or through Excel.
+Users can create budget plans either directly in the client (by using a configurable budget plan document page) or through Excel.
 Excel provides several additional capabilities.
 For example, you can use external data as a source for a budget plan, do custom calculations, and use Microsoft PivotTable and charts.
 Most of the variables in the budget planning process can be configured.

 For example, you can define who does budgeting, what is budgeted, and what the process looks like.
-Although you can use Excel for budget planning, Finance and Operations is kept as a single source of truth and helps prevent budget control issues.
+Although you can use Excel for budget planning, the application is kept as a single source of truth and helps prevent budget control issues.
 Periodic processes can be used to bring initial data for budgeting into the budget plan.
-For reporting, Finance and Operations offers a set of standard inquiry pages that let you view and analyze budgeting data.
+For reporting, the application offers a set of standard inquiry pages that let you view and analyze budgeting data.
 Budget plan data can be accessed through Management Reporter, and separate budget plan scenarios can be displayed as columns on the Management Reporter report.